 Generous merit-based scholarship assistance is awarded to Cumberland School of Law’s entering and current law students annually.
 In addition, numerous other scholarships are provided to those students who distinguish themselves academically, make outstanding contributions through leadership in the law school, or demonstrate financial need.

 |Additional Required Fees||$656|

 |Room & Board Budget||$13,950|

 For a detailed Flex-Time budget, contact the Office of Financial Aid.

-Tuition costs are subject to change for the 2015–2016 academic year.
+Tuition costs are subject to change.